pasoevi/guile-borrow/README.md

 # guile-borrow

 *guile-borrow* is a Guile library that borrows syntax and features from other Lisps, namely Racket and Clojure.
-The main purpose of this collection is to make Guile more familiar to other lisp programmers, as it is a kind of language for which ubiquity must be its main power - it has to be widely used, and it has to be familiar to many people.
+The main purpose of this collection is to make Guile more familiar to other lisp programmers, as a primarily extension language, ubiquity must be its main power - it has to be widely used, and it has to be familiar to many people.

 On the one hand it is a collection of features which are typically implemented using Macros and on the other hand it is a library that